Borsuk-Ulam type theorem for Stiefel manifolds and orthogonal mass partitions: Introduction

 \begin{thm} Let $q_\ell=\varepsilon_{\ell,1}\lambda_1+...+\varepsilon_{\ell,k}\lambda_{k}, \, \ell=1,...,m$, be elements of $G=({\Bbb Z}/2)^k$.
 Suppose

 Then for any continuous equivariant mapping

 the zeros set $Z_f:=f^{-1}(0)$ is non-empty. \end{thm}

-{\bf Remark 1.} A special case of this theorem was first proved in \cite[Cor.
+{\bf Remark 1.} A special case of this theorem, utilizing $G$--cobordisms, was proved in \cite[Cor.
 4]{Mus12}.
+The cohomological theory of the $G$--index is used for theorems of this kind in \cite{BFHZ16, BFHZ18, CCFH20, FH88, LS25, MSZ, MV16, ST23, Z17}, as well as in many other papers.
+In fact, in Theorem \ref{th11}, instead of a product of spheres, one can take a manifold that is $G$--cobordant to a product of spheres (see Section 2); this significantly expands the class of manifolds.

-In \cite{BFHZ18, CCFH20, FH88, MSZ, MV16}, and many others papers the cohomological theory of the $G$--index is used.
-Many results, such as the upper bounds in \cite{MSZ}, obtained using this technique can be easily deduced from Theorem \ref{th11}.
-The proofs then become an algebraic exercise with polynomials over $F_2$ and do not require complex calculations, see Section 4.
+Many results, such as the upper bounds in \cite{MSZ}, obtained using the $G$--index technique, can be deduced from Theorem \ref{th11}.
+In that case, the proofs reduce to an algebraic exercise involving polynomials over $F_2$ and do not require complex calculations (see Section 4).

 The {\em Stiefel manifold} $V_{n,k}$ is the set of all orthonormal $k$--frame $(u_1,...,u_k)$ in $\mathbb R^n$, i.e.

 This definition yields that the dimension of $V_{n,k}$ is Let $G=({\Bbb Z}/2)^k$ with generators $\lambda_1,\ldots,\lambda_k$ acting on $V_{n,k}$ by